MatthiasGi/kampanile3/README.md

 python manage.py runserver 0.0.0.0:8000
 ```

-In a runtime, the command `python manage.py checkstrikers` should be run every
-minute, e.g. via cron or systemd timer.

 ## Production

 For production, we assume a Nginx reverse proxy in front of Gunicorn.
 The Nginx